Bookkeeping | Accounting Services

 One of the tasks that every new or seasoned business owner has to deal with is accounting – and whether you intend to do your own bookkeeping/accounting or hire professionals you will need to become familiar with some basic accounting terms.

 These explanations of accounting basics will introduce you to some basic accounting principles, accounting concepts, and accounting terminology.
-Once you become familiar with some of these terms and concepts, you will feel more comfortable in engaging with your bookkeeper or accountant or simply be better equipped to better manage your business.
+Once you become familiar with some of these terms and concepts, you will feel more comfortable in engaging with your bookkeeper or accountant or simply be better equipped to manage your business.

 Here are a few terms you’ll want to know when working with balance sheets: